anOsuPlayer/nfloats/README.md

 `nfloat<N> f = nfloat<N>("12.34");`

 where `N` is the _number of bits_ on which the floating point number will be coded onto (Note that `N` is such that: `16 <= N <= 2048` and `N % 8 == 0`, for any `nfloat`).
+> As of now, lengths higher than `1024` may lead to some problem.

 ### Layout